burnettaw/interactive-visualization-challenge/README.md

 Adapts the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.
 Modifies the example gauge code to account for values ranging from 0 through 9.
 Updates the chart whenever a new sample is selected.
-Deploys app to free static page hosting service-GitHub Pages.
+Deploys app to free static page hosting service-GitHub Pages @ https://burnettaw.github.io/interactive-visualization-challenge/